PiggyAwesome/useless/README.md

-Yo mamma so fat when she was standing on the corner a cop came along and told her to break it up
+Yo mamma so fat when she stepped on a scale Buzz Lightyear came out and said infinity and beyond!